River Derwent, Yorkshire

 The Derwent is a river in Yorkshire in the north of England.

 It flows from Fylingdales Moor in the North York Moors National Park, east then southwards as far as its confluence with the River Hertford then westwards through the Vale of Pickering, south through Kirkham Gorge and the Vale of York, joining the River Ouse at Barmby on the Marsh.
 The confluence is unusual in that the Derwent converges on the Ouse at a shallow angle in an upstream direction.

 The river used to flow further east, its old course entering the Ouse east of Howden.

 The River Derwent catchment area includes the Upper Derwent, River Rye, River Hertford, Bielby Beck and Pocklington Canal and their tributaries.
 It covers an area of 2,057 square kilometres and includes the towns of Stamford Bridge, Malton, Pickering, Helmsley, Filey and Scarborough.
 The area is bounded by the Cleveland Hills, North York Moors and Hambleton Hills to the north, the Yorkshire Wolds and the coast to the east, the Vale of York to the west and the River Ouse and Humber Estuary to the south.
 The area around the river is primarily rural in nature with grazing moorland in the upland areas and a variety of agricultural uses at lower levels.
 There are large areas of designated conservation sites throughout the area.
 There are two titles named after the River Derwent in the British peerage, Viscount FitzAlan of Derwent which is extinct and Baron Derwent.

 Uses

-The river is used for water abstraction, leisure and sporting activities and effluent disposal as well as being of significant importance as the site of several nature reserves.
-It is the subject of conflicting interests as well as having an interesting ice age past and a long recorded history.
+The river is used for water abstraction, leisure and sporting activities and effluent disposal, and also has several important nature reserves.
+It is the subject of conflicting interests.

 Water abstracted from the Derwent supplies towns and cities such as Hull, Leeds, York and Scarborough.
-The river is of generally good quality with BOD levels remaining below 2 mg/L all year round.
-It is typical of northerly British rivers in that it exhibits acid flushes at peak times of rainfall, namely during the winter months.
+The river water is of generally good quality with BOD levels remaining below 2 mg/L all year round.
+It is typical of northern British rivers in that it exhibits acid flushes at peak times of rainfall (during the winter months).

 There are also several effluent sites scattered along this river at Malton, Stamford Bridge, Elvington, Wheldrake and Bubwith.

+As of 2023 the River Derwent is only navigable by small powered craft between East Cottingwith Lock and Barmby Barrage.
+Upstream of East Cottingwith/Thorganby are the remains of the stanchions of an old bridge which are a choke point for drifting fallen trees, which prevent access.
+Additionally the locks at Elvington/Sutton on Derwent are silted and not accessible to river users.